 - Reimbursements that are more than your deductible expenses and that you do not return to your employer

-- Any reimbursements made (or treated as made) under a nonaccountable plan , even if they are for deductible expenses (A nonaccountable plan is any plan that does not meet the rules for an accountable plan described in Chapter 5 of Publication 15, (Circular E), Employer's Tax Guide), and
+- Any reimbursements made (or treated as made) under a nonaccountable plan, even if they are for deductible expenses (a nonaccountable plan is any plan that does not meet the rules for an accountable plan as described in Chapter 5 of Publication 15, (Circular E), Employer's Tax Guide), and

 - Any reimbursement of moving expenses you deducted in an earlier year

-A foreign move is a move in connection with the start of work at a new job location outside the United States and its possessions.
-A foreign move does not include a move back to the United States or its possessions.
+A foreign move is a move in connection with the start of work at a new job location outside the United States and its territories.
+A foreign move does not include a move back to the United States or its territories.

 When your new place of work is in a foreign country, your moving expenses are directly connected with the income earned in that foreign country.
 If you exclude all or part of the income that you earn at the new location under the foreign earned income exclusion or the foreign housing exclusion, you cannot deduct the part of your moving expense that is allocable to the excluded income.